Blue Scholars: History

-The hip hop group first came to be in 2002 because, "two students skipped a class, went and crafted an album", as mentioned in the 2007 track "Bayani."
+The hip hop group first came to be in 2002 because "two students skipped a class, went and crafted an album", as mentioned in the 2007 track "Bayani".
 The two students, George Quibuyen and Alexei Saba Mohajerjasbi, were attending the University of Washington at the time.
-The two met at a meeting for S.H.O.W. (the Student HipHop Organization of Washington) which was organized by classmate and future manager Marc Matsui.
-The organization had set out to revive an authentic interest in hip hop within Seattle which, at the time, had become a solely rock town.
-This was a result of a series of incidents including a shooting at an Ice Cube concert in the early 1990s as well as the Teen Dance Ordinance.
+The two met at a meeting for S.H.O.W. (the Student HipHop Organization of Washington), which was organized by classmate and future manager Marc Matsui.
+The organization had set out to revive an authentic interest in hip hop within Seattle, which, at the time, had become a solely rock town.
+This was a result of a series of incidents, including a shooting at an Ice Cube concert in the early 1990s, as well as the Teen Dance Ordinance.
 George and Alexei soon joined forces and formed their own duo that utilized Geo's raps and Sabzi's beats and became known as the Blue Scholars.

-Since then the duo has performed in over 400 shows together across the United States including the Sasquatch!
+Since then the duo has performed in over 400 shows together across the United States, including the Sasquatch!
 Music Festival in 2005, 2006, and 2008, and Bumbershoot opening for Kanye West in 2006.
 They have opened for and shared stages with such artists as De La Soul, Slick Rick, Wordsworth, Kanye West, Hieroglyphics, Immortal Technique, The Coup and Masta Ace.
-In 2006, the Blue Scholars received top honors in the hip hop category of the Seattle Weekly's Music Awards Poll, and were also the top vote-getters overall; in earlier years, they had been recognized in the categories of Best Hip-hop Artist, Best Local Single, and Best Album.
+In 2006, the Blue Scholars received top honors in the hip hop category of the Seattle Weekly's Music Awards Poll and were also the top-vote-getters overall; in earlier years, they had been recognized in the categories of Best Hip-hop Artist, Best Local Single, and Best Album.

 Over the years the duo has continued to use their music as a tool for social change and DIY activism.
 Since those formative years in S.H.O.W. at the University of Washington, Geo has continued to promote youth empowerment and support for political groups that include, but are not limited to, BAYAN-USA, isangmahal arts kollective, and Youth Speaks Hawaii.
-In 2007, Geologic, representing Blue Scholars, went on tour with Hip Hop artist, Kiwi, to promote the Stop the Killings Tour to bring awareness to the deaths of regular people in the Philippines.
+In 2007, Geologic, representing Blue Scholars, went on tour with hip hop artist Kiwi, to promote the Stop the Killings Tour to bring awareness to the deaths of regular people in the Philippines.
+Also in 2007, the group was ranked best hip-hop artist of the Pacific Northwest by NPR.